aka2148/CTF-Writeups/Nite/Stronk-Rabin.md

 - A broken decryption oracle `DEC` that returns the **sum of a random subset** of valid square roots

+The main issue with the encryption is that DEC was returning algebrais combination of secret values generated.
+Now :
+-ENC allows exact recovery of N using algebra
+-DEC leaks partial factors of N

 ## Script